-*Important Note: The OnePath Co-pay Assistance Program (the Program) is not valid for prescriptions eligible to be reimbursed, in whole or in part, by Medicaid, Medicare (including Medicare Part D), or other federal or state programs (including any state prescription drug assistance programs).
-No claim for reimbursement of the out-of-pocket expense amount covered by the Program shall be submitted to any third-party payer, whether public or private.
+*IMPORTANT NOTICE: The OnePath Copay Assistance Program (the Program) is not valid for prescriptions eligible to be reimbursed, in whole or in part, by Medicaid, Medicare (including Medicare Part D), Tricare, Medigap, VA, DoD, or other federal or state programs (including any medical or state prescription drug assistance programs).
+No claim for reimbursement of the out-of-pocket expense amount covered by the Program shall be submitted to any third party payer, whether public or private.
 The Program cannot be combined with any other rebate/coupon, free trial, or similar offer.
-Co-payment assistance under the Program is not transferable.
-The Program only applies in the United States and does not apply where prohibited by law, taxed, or restricted.
-Coverage of certain infusion charges does not apply for patients residing in Massachusetts, Michigan, Minnesota, Rhode Island, and Vermont.
-Shire Human Genetic Therapies, Inc. reserves the right to rescind, revoke, or amend the Program at any time without notice.
+Copayment assistance under the Program is not transferable.
+The Program only applies in the United States, including Puerto Rico and other U.S. territories, and does not apply where prohibited by law, taxed, or restricted.
+This does not constitute health insurance.
+Void where use is prohibited by your insurance provider.
+If your insurance situation changes you must notify the Program immediately at 1-866-888-0660.
+Coverage of certain administration charges does not apply for patients residing in Massachusetts, Michigan, Minnesota, Rhode Island, and Vermont.
+Takeda reserves the right to rescind, revoke, or amend the Program at any time without notice.

 You should not use CINRYZE if you have had life-threatening immediate hypersensitivity reactions, including anaphylaxis, to the product.